 Implement a function stopAt (Stoplist, Now, Floor) that returns a new stoplist when a button for Floor is pressed inside the lift.
 Here Stoplist is the current stoplist, and Now is the floor where the lift agent is currently located.
-Follow the same rules to insert Floor into the stoplist as for Insert.
+Follow the same rules to insert Floor into the stoplist as for the insert function.